 Based on the above, the assessment model includes indicators in a three-level hierarchy.
 At the highest level, LRM is characterized using a management evaluation index (MEI).
 The middle level describes each of the categories included in the MEI, while the lower level describes the specific indicators included in the model.
 MEI consists of three sub-indices, which are calculated based on the selected indicators.
 The number of indicators included in each of the sub-indices differs and the proportions applied to these indicators in the index also differ.
-To determine the share of an indicator in the overall MEI assessment, the share of the indicator in the index of the relevant category is multiplied by the share of the category in which the indicator is included in the overall MEI.
+To determine the share of an indicator in the overall MEI assessment, the share of the indicator is included in the overall MEI assessment, the share of the indicator is included in the overall MEI.
 Although it is possible to calculate the MEI without dividing the individual indicators into economic, environmental, and social indices, these sub-indices are created to give a better idea of the situation of a certain country in each of the categories.
 Figure 1 shows a structured indicator system for the application of the assessment model and making calculations.